miggynowiggy/firebase-auth-demo/README.md

 # Expenses Tracker
 This is a demo repository for my talk **Integrate Firebase Auth to your Full Stack Application** in GDG Manila's DevFest 2022.
-This is a monorepo that will show you how the Firebase Web SDK and Firebase Admin SDK handles most of the authentication workflows for your app
+This is a monorepo that will show you how to use both Firebase Web SDK and Firebase Admin SDK in your app to handle authentication workflows.

 ### Tech Stack Used
 - Vue 3